 Discretionary Housing Payments

-If your Housing Benefit or Universal Credit award does not cover the full amount of your rent you could apply for extra financial help.
+If your Housing Benefit or Universal Credit does not cover the full amount of your rent, you can apply for extra financial help.

 - temporary accommodation provided by the council because you are homeless

 - supported accommodation where you receive care, support and supervision provided by or on behalf of your landlord

 - a new address and continue to have a rent liability on your old address

 If you receive Universal Credit you must provide proof of your rent.
 For example, a tenancy agreement or a signed letter from your landlord.

 Awards are discretionary, based on the circumstances of each case and for a limited time.